dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/list-fivestar-reviewers-business-with-usernames.md

 * [Development Environment setup](../setting-development.html)

 ##Approach
-In the [previous](list-fivestar-reviewers-business.html) tutorial, we have joined business and reviews data set to find out the list of reviwers(users) for a business.
+In the [previous](list-fivestar-reviewers-business.html) tutorial, we have joined the business and reviews data set to find out the list of reviewers(users) for a business.
 The user list has the userid's rather than user names.
 It will be good to see the user name list rather the userid's.
 Inorder to get the usernames, we have to process the other data set `users.json` which has both the userid and username.

 The tutorial uses [Distributed Cache](http://hadoop.apache.org/docs/current/api/org/apache/hadoop/filecache/DistributedCache.html) provided by MapReduce.
 The simplest way to use Distributed Cache is to pass the list of files as an argument to hadoop using `-files` option.
 The MapReduce Framework copies the files to the slave nodes before any task is executed.
-The cached files can be read in map or reduce tasks based on requirement.
+The cached files can be read in the map or reduce tasks based on the requirement.

 The following are the steps to use Distributed Cache:

-* Understand the data set that that will be placed in Distributed Cache.
-Generally this is smallest of the datasets.
+* Understand the data set that will be placed in Distributed Cache.
+Generally this is smaller of the datasets.
 It is also good idea if the data set can be filtered to reduce its size further.
-* Use the `-files` option while submitting the job using hadoop jar` command.
-The framework will copy the files to Distributed Cache
+* Use the `-files` option while submitting the job using `hadoop jar` command.
+The MapReduce framework will copy the files to Distributed Cache
 * Once copied, the information about the files can be obtained from the Distributed Cache API
 * Read the cached file into memory for use in the Mapper using FileSystem API